-Grandparents’ Day comes and goes.
+Grandparents’ Day , Christmas, Thanksgiving and other holidays come and go.
 But endless love is always in the air.

 My son’s two sets of grandparents worship him.
 It started when they first laid their eyes on him years ago.
 It first hit its peak when they held open house for friends to meet their first grandchild.
 I learned on that day that grandparents can gloat over their grandchild’s looks and mannerisms, even though parental boasting is not encouraged.
 No matter how perfect you think your baby’s toe is, you are not allowed to brag about it.
 Or chew it up.
 Grandparents might.